Law of conservation of complexity: Background

 While working for Xerox PARC in the mid-1980s, Larry Tesler realized that the way users interact with applications was just as important as the application itself.
 The book Designing for Interaction by Dan Saffer includes an interview with Larry Tesler that describes the law of conservation of complexity.
 The interview is popular among user experience and interaction designers.

-Larry Tesler argues that, in most cases, an engineer should spend an extra week reducing the complexity of an application versus making millions of users spend an extra minute using the program because of the extra complexity.
+Larry Tesler argues that, in most cases, an engineer should spend an extra week reducing the complexity of an application vis-à-vis making millions of users spend an extra minute using the program because of the extra complexity.
 However, Bruce Tognazzini proposes that people resist reductions to the amount of complexity in their lives.
 Thus, when an application is simplified, users begin attempting more complex tasks.

-Many other consultants, however, have stated on social media that this is not a law at all.
-While acknowledging the tradeoff between how the software is built and how it is used happens, it is not inherent.
-Instead, it is mostly due to a poor architecture and not attending to the customer journey the product is in.

 Applications

 Possible applications of Tesler's Law: